CERT-Polska/karton/docs/examples.rst

 Log consumer
 ------------

-By default, all logs created in karton systems are published to a specialised using the Redis ``PUBSUB`` pattern.
+By default, all logs created in Karton systems are published to a specialised log consumer using the Redis ``PUBSUB`` pattern.

 This is a very simple example of a system that implements the ``LogConsumer`` interface and prints logs to stderr.